jy0205/Pyramid-Flow/README.md

 The Gradio demo will be opened in a browser.
 Thanks to [@tpc2233](https://github.com/tpc2233) the commit!

 Or you can try it out on [Hugging Face 🤗](https://huggingface.co/spaces/Pyramid-Flow/pyramid-flow), which was created by [@multimodalart](https://huggingface.co/multimodalart).
-Due to GPU limits, the online demo can only generate 25 frames (export at 8FPS or 24FPS).
-Please duplicate the space to generate longer videos.
+Due to GPU limits, this online demo can only generate 25 frames (export at 8FPS or 24FPS).
+Duplicate the space to generate longer videos.

 ### 2. Inference Code

-Please follow the inference code in `video_generation_demo.ipynb` at [this link](https://github.com/jy0205/Pyramid-Flow/blob/main/video_generation_demo.ipynb).
+To use our model, please follow the inference code in `video_generation_demo.ipynb` at [this link](https://github.com/jy0205/Pyramid-Flow/blob/main/video_generation_demo.ipynb).
 We further simplify it into the following two-step procedure.
 First, load the downloaded model:

 ```python
 import torch